-This section explains the structure of the steering system.
+This section explains the structure of the steering unit, priority valve, trail axle as well as steering circuit and operation.

 SECTION 6 HYDRAULIC SYSTEM

 This section explains the structure of the gear pump, main control valve as well as work equipment circuit, each component and operation.